-You are invited to join us live for an educational 1-hour session led by an expert neurologist, who will be joined by a patient advocacy representative and a patient with CIDP to discuss the disease and review the questions every patient should be empowered to ask their doctors and other care-team members.
+You are invited to watch this educational 1-hour session led by an expert neurologist, who is joined by a patient advocacy representative and a patient with CIDP.
+They discuss CIDP and review the questions every patient should be empowered to ask their doctors and other care-team members.
 Learn exactly what CIDP is, how it differs from other neurological disorders, how you can help reduce time to diagnosis if you experience symptoms, and how to advocate for yourself and your care if you are diagnosed.
-Current and emerging treatments will be compared, along with the reasons that new agents are needed.
-The potential benefits of diet, exercise, alternative therapies, and participation in clinical trials will also be explored.
+Current and emerging treatments are compared, along with the reasons that new agents are needed.
+The potential benefits of diet, exercise, alternative therapies, and participation in clinical trials are explored.

 Peter Donofrio, MD

 Professor of Neurology, Vanderbilt University Medical Center, Vanderbilt University Medical Center